quarklang/QUARK/docs/LRM-v2.md

 The condition of the while loop may not be empty.

 ###For Statement
-QUARK supports two types of iterators, array and range.
+QUARK supports two types of iterators, array and range, for its for statements.

 ####Array Iterator
 An array iterator allows you to sweep a variable across an array, evaluating the inner statement with identifiers assigned to a new value before each iteration.
 The identifier after `for` is assigned to the value of each element of the array sequentially.

+The identifier may be declared ahead of time or within the for statement itself.

 ```
 int[] arr = [1,2,3];